Oracle

 Connect Oracle

-If you are a self-hosted user, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment on your database instance before connecting to a database.
+If you are a cloud user, you must whitelist the IP addresses 18.223.74.85 and 3.131.104.27 of the Appsmith deployment on your database instance before connecting to a database.
 See Managing Internet Protocol Allowlist and Blocklist Rules for more details.

 Connection parameters